DeSantis signs bill allowing Florida board to cancel Disney deals

 Under the bill, which passed the Republican-controlled legislature largely along party lines, the Central Tourism Oversight District Board - whose members are appointed by DeSantis - can cancel any deals signed up to three months before the board's creation.

-The legislature formed the board in February to replace the Disney-controlled Reedy Creek Improvement District to oversee development in the 25,000 acres (10,120 hectares) surrounding Walt Disney World, effectively wresting control from the company and handing it to DeSantis.
+The legislature formed the board in February to replace the Disney-controlled Reedy Creek Improvement District to oversee development in the 10,120 hectares surrounding Walt Disney World, effectively wresting control from the company and handing it to DeSantis.

-DeSantis, who is expected to declare his candidacy for U.S. president in coming weeks, has repeatedly attacked "woke Disney" in public remarks, characterizing it as liberal.
+DeSantis, who is expected to declare his candidacy for US president in coming weeks, has repeatedly attacked "woke Disney" in public remarks, characterising it as liberal.

+"We have a fundamental disagreement in this state, in terms of what we think is appropriate for children, and what the people in Burbank, California, think is appropriate," said DeSantis.
+Disney is based in Burbank.

 Before DeSantis' appointees took over the board, the company pushed through changes to the special tax district agreement that limited the new body's action for decades.